 They all have good ratings from the Better Business Bureau, which means their customer service departments should be able to help resolve issues you may have.

 Every year, more companies join the growing market for medical alert systems.

 If you’re considering a company that’s not on this list, here’s a checklist to consider:

 - Monitoring: Look for UL and/or CSAA certifications and in-house monitoring when possible.
 If a company outsources monitoring, make sure the monitoring service is still domestic and certified.

-- Battery life: This isn’t a make-or-break issue but it’s still something you’ll want to know about in advance.
-If you have trouble keeping a smartphone charged, for example, you may want to shop for a GPS medical alert device with a longer battery life.
+- Battery Life: This isn’t a make-or-break issue, but it’s still something you’ll want to know about in advance.
+If you have trouble keeping a smartphone charged, for example, you may want to shop for a GPS medical alert device with longer battery life.

 A Medical Alert System Should Fit the Way You Live

 The issues we’ve discussed in this post will matter as you shop for a medical alert system for yourself or a loved one.